capejs/capejs/content/api/collection_agent.md

 The first argument (`params`) must be an object (hash).

-The optional second argument (`callback`) must be a function, which takes the agent itself as the single argument and does some post-processing jobs.
+The optional second argument (`callback`) must be a function, which takes the response data from the server as the single argument and does some post-processing jobs.

 Ths optional third argument (`errorHandler`) must be a function, which takes an exception and does some error-handling jobs.